-The Ignitable Liquids Database (ILDB) and Ignitable Liquids Reference Collection (ILRC) were developed by the Technical and Scientific Working Group for Fire and Explosions (T/SWGFEX) Ignitable Liquids Database Committee (ILDC) in conjunction with the National Center for Forensic Science (NCFS) at the University of Central Florida (UCF).
-The program was begun based on work by James Cerven (retired) of the Illinois State Police and greatly contributed to by Reta Newman, Director of the Pinellas County (FL) Crime Laboratory.
+The Ignitable Liquids Database and Reference Collection were developed by the Technical and Scientific Working Group for Fire and Explosions (T/SWGFEX) Ignitable Liquids Reference Collection Committee (ILRCC) in conjunction with the National Center for Forensic Science (NCFS) at the University of Central Florida (UCF).
+The program was begun based on work by James Cerven (retired) of the Illinois State Police and greatly contributed by Reta Newman, Director of the Pinellas County (FL) Crime Laboratory.

 NCFS - UCF maintains the collection and administers the database as well as analyzes new ignitable liquids and subsequently adds the data into the database on a regular basis.
-Before being added, the data is reviewed and classified by the ILDC using the recommendations found in the American Society for Testing and Materials (ASTM) E-1618 test method.
+Before being added, the data is reviewed and classified by the ILRCC following the recommendations in the American Society for Testing and Materials (ASTM) E-1618 test method.
 While the committee always seeks to determine a single classification for the ignitable liquids, some ignitable liquids will be mixtures with similar concentrations of multiple ignitable liquid classifications and will be placed in the “Miscellaneous” group.
 Others are composed primarily of a single ignitable liquid classification but show minor quantities of additional compounds or ignitable liquid classifications.
 Depending on the type and quantity of the additional components, these may be classified under the classification of the majority composition with a notation in the “Supplemental Information” section within the “Sample detail and download” section.
-The ILDC is currently working to complete a “User’s Guide” to assist database users in understanding the classification decisions and deliberations of the committee.
+The ILRCC has completed a “User’s Guide” to assist database users in understanding the classification decisions and deliberations of the committee (see User Guide).

-The ILRC contains hundreds of ignitable liquids and is being augmented with many of those same ignitable liquids in various stages of deterioration by weathering or degradation by microbial action over time.
-The microbial degradation studies have been greatly assisted by research conducted at Indiana University-Purdue University Indianapolis (IUPUI) under the direction of John Goodpaster, PhD and Dee Turner, BS.
+The database contains hundreds of ignitable liquid records and is being augmented with many of those same ignitable liquids in various stages of deterioration by weathering or degradation by microbial action over time.
+The microbial degradation studies have been greatly assisted by research conducted at Indiana University-Purdue University Indianapolis (IUPUI) under the direction of John Goodpaster, PhD and Dee Turner, PhD. online casino canada